avolkov/rpi-opencv/README.md

     CXXFLAGS+=-D TBB_USE_GCC_BUILTINS=1 -D __TBB_64BIT_ATOMICS=0 $(CPPFLAGS)

-Remove the following in debian/libtbb-dev/usr/include/tbb/machine/gcc_armv7.h
+Remove the following in `include/tbb/machine/gcc_armv7.h` and `debian/libtbb-dev/usr/include/tbb/machine/gcc_armv7.h`

     //TODO: is ARMv7 is the only version ever to support?
     #if !(__ARM_ARCH_7A__)
     #error compilation requires an ARMv7-a architecture.
     #endif

+As a workaround delete this line in

 Rebuild package with the following command